 - Ignoring Threats: If an inmate reports specific threats (e.g., being labeled a "snitch" or "rat") and guards ignore it or mock the inmate.

-- Understaffing: Leaving housing pods completely unsupervised for hours, creating a "Lord of the Flies" environment where assaults are guaranteed to happen.
+- Understaffing: Leaving housing pods completely unsupervised for hours, creating conditions where assaults can become foreseeable and preventable risks.

 - Facilitating Assaults: ("Gladiator Fights") - When guards intentionally place rivals together or open cell doors to allow an attack.